bojkata1/Kursova-rabota-III-semester/README.md

-# Course work - III semester - English
+# Course work - III-rd semester - English
 ## Requirements
 Build a program to enter product data in a store in an array of records having the following structure: product name, product code, category and price.
 The program should have the following functionalities:
 - Ability to input and output product data.